Current State of Crypto Adoption in Botswana

 Peer-to-Peer (P2P) Platforms

 Since Botswana lacks local cryptocurrency exchanges, people have turned to peer-to-peer (P2P) trading.
-Platforms like WhatsApp and social media are being used to trade Bitcoin and other cryptos.
+Platforms like WhatsApp and social media are being used to trade Bitcoin and other cryptocurrencies.
 Though risky due to a lack of regulation, these informal networks have made crypto more accessible to everyday people.

 Blockchain Startups